 Withdrawal from participation may necessitate a delay in readmission.
 Also, if participation in this program is the result of involvement with the criminal justice system, the person's legal status may be jeopardized by withdrawal with court, probation, or parole permission.
 Persons served should make certain of their individual situations before withdrawing.

-PTC shall communicate the client rights policy to all clients and staff.
-This is covered in the staff orientation and is provided to clients during the admission process.
+PTC shall communicate the Bill of Rights policy to all persons served and staff.
+This is covered in the staff orientation and is provided to persons served during the admission process.
 Information is posted in the open area.